- ➤ City Departments & Services

 The Rifle Police Department currently has one sworn officer assigned as an SRO, Officer Josh Allison.
 The SRO is primarily assigned to Rifle High School but also works with Rifle Middle School, Highlands Elementary School, Graham Mesa Elementary, and Wamsley Elementary School.

 What is an SRO?
-SRO is a an abbreviated and common term for a School Resource Officer.
+SRO is an abbreviated and common term for a School Resource Officer.

 The School Resource Officer program (SRO) is a nationally accepted program involving the placement of a law enforcement officer within the educational environment.
-Although School Resource Officer programs have been in the schools since the 1960's, programs have grown expediently over the past several years, particularly in response to the increase in school related violence.
+Although School Resource Officer programs have been in the schools since the 1960's, programs have grown expediently over the past several years, particularly in response to the increase in school-related violence.

 The Need for an Officer

 When successful, the program has proven to be a very positive asset to the school and community.
-And of course, should their be an issue needing the attention of Law Enforcement arise, that service is readily available.
+And of course, should there be an issue needing the attention of Law Enforcement to arise, that service is readily available.
 In some cases, the simple presence of an Officer is deterrent enough for many bad behaviors.

-How the Program Works How does it work, what does an SRO do?
-The basic concept for the duties of an SRO include creating a positive role model for students, creating a link between law enforcement and the students, and being a resource for parents, staff, administration, and students in regards to law enforcement and community problems.
+How does it work, what does an SRO do?
+The basic concept of the duties of an SRO includes creating a positive role model for students, creating a link between law enforcement and the students, and being a resource for parents, staff, administration, and students in regard to law enforcement and community problems.
 The SRO is also available to investigate crimes that occur on school grounds.
 The program functions on three levels consisting of law enforcement, student counseling, and law-related education.

 Law Enforcement - The SRO is not a school disciplinarian, but does work with the school administration when a violation of criminal law has occurred.
 The SRO is a sworn Police Officer employed with the Rifle Police Department.

-Law related education - Besides being an active law enforcement officer, the SRO is a teacher.
-In the classroom, an SRO can present topics with relevance to the students lives.
+Law-related education - Besides being an active law enforcement officer, the SRO is a teacher.
+In the classroom, an SRO can present topics with relevance to the students' lives.